Research and Reviews

 recommendations about the use of debriefing in children.”

-Regarding point #1, this is 100% consistent with the ICISF model in that there is never a “single session individual debriefing” and compulsory Critical Incident Stress Debriefings (CISD) have NEVER been a part of the ICISF model.
+Regarding point #1: This is 100% consistent with the ICISF model in that there is never a “single session individual debriefing” and compulsory Critical Incident Stress Debriefings (CISD) have NEVER been a part of the ICISF model.

-Regarding point #2, it really speaks for itself.
+Regarding point #2: It really speaks for itself.

 If you are interested, I urge you to read the paper.
+Download it here: Psychological debriefing for preventing post traumatic stress disorder (PTSD) (Review)

 This paper examines the Cochrane Reviews and their adherence to their own standards of research.

-Was Psychological Debriefing Dismissed Too Quickly?
+Download it here: Was Psychological Debriefing Dismissed Too Quickly?
 An Assessment of the 2002 Cochrane Review